UBC-CS/cpsc330-2023s/README.md

 - All lecture files are subject to change without notice up until they are covered in class.
 - You are expected to watch the "Pre-watch" videos before each lecture.
 - You are expected to attend the lectures.

-- Watch the "Pre-watch" videos before each lecture.
-- You will find lecture notes from each instructor in this repository.
+- You will find the lecture notes under the [lectures](./lectures/) in this repository.
 Lectures will be posted as they become available.

 |# | Date  | Topic | Assigned videos | vs. CPSC 340 |
 |-|-|-|-|-|